Uses

 Autonomous Frame

 Sittings the new smoking, right?
-I try not to sit all day, and I was looking for a good set of legs.
-Now, I stand on that great set of legs at my standing desk with Autonomous legs.
+I try not to sit all day, and I was looking for a great set of legs.
+Now, I stand on my great legs at my standing desk with Autonomous legs.

 Handmade Red Oak Desktop